 Our previous meetings:

-For more information about the West Yorkshire and Harrogate Health and Care Partnership Board, please contact the team on email@example.com or 01924 317659.
+For more information about the West Yorkshire Health and Care Partnership Board, please contact the team on email@example.com or 01924 317659.

 About the Board and its role

-The Board will be an important group for the West Yorkshire and Harrogate Health and Care Partnership, bringing in elected members, non-executives and public lay members into the decision making process.
+The Board will be an important group for the West Yorkshire Health and Care Partnership, bringing in elected members, non-executives and public lay members into the decision making process.